BH seeding

 This limits the ability of cosmological simulations to study scaling relationships between galaxy properties and SMBH masses at the low mass end of the mass function, and also makes it impossible to test various models for the origin of SMBHs.

-Together with Aklant Bhowmick and Laura Blecha (Univ. of Florida), We have recently developed and implemented a new sub-grid model to seed SMBHs in cosmological simulations (missing reference).
+Together with Aklant Bhowmick and Laura Blecha (Univ. of Florida), we have recently developed and implemented a new sub-grid model to seed SMBHs in cosmological simulations (Bhowmick et al., 2024).
 In this approach, extremely high resolution simulations are employed, which can resolve the sites of SMBH formation, and that are then evolved to lower redshifts allowing these black holes to grow by accretion and mergers.

 The resulting population predicts a probability distribution for SMBHs that can be sampled and used to populate lower resolution cosmological simulations with SMBH seeds.